quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/FTP Lectures.md

 ### Miller indices

-From what we will see later, the same material, with the same lattice structure can behave very differently depending on how it is cut (for thin film like wafers we are interested in the surface properties).
+From what we will see later, the same material, with the same lattice structure can behave very differently depending on how it is cut (for thin films we are interested in the surface properties).
 To be able to describe different surfaces we can use Miller indices to identify the cut plane.
 The method to find those indices is as follows: